Introduction: Octagonal Greenhouse

 I appreciate everyone who takes the time to post their ideas, plans and pictures out there for all of us Do-it-yourselfers.
 I have benefited from many.
 I wanted to document the phases of this project to hopefully give someone ideas out there.
-If you need more details or pictures, I am willing to upload to this document.

 Step 1: Foundation

 After I drew up the plans, I put a spike in the ground and attached some twine to a spray paint can and the spike and marked the circle to dig the foundation.
 A Bobcat would have made quick work of the granite and clay, but I chose the hard way with a pick and shovel.

 Next, I built the base so I could construct a concrete form.
 I used scrap 1/2" BCX to build the form directly around the base.
 It was a little flimsy, so I braced the corners and from side to side so I could move it to the location.